Clarence Dill: Political career

 Dill was elected to the U.S. Senate in 1922, beating two-term incumbent Republican Miles Poindexter.
 Dill campaigned as a supporter of Progressive reform and pledged to repeal the Esch–Cummins Act and push for the Columbia Basin Project.
 Poindexter, who was supported by major newspapers such as The Spokesman-Review and The Seattle Times, attempted to portray Dill as a radical for his war record and his support of the Plumb Plan.
 Dill carried Spokane County, much of Eastern Washington, and the urban counties of the Puget Sound region.
 Dill was re-elected in 1928, but did not seek a third term in 1934.
 His election in 1928 marked the last time a candidate from Eastern Washington was elected U.S. Senator.

 In the Senate, he was the chief sponsor of both the 1927 Radio Act and the 1934 Communications Act, and was a staunch proponent of the Grand Coulee Dam.

 In June 1934, Congress amended the Watson-Parker Railway Labor Act so it explicitly included non-operating train personnel and sleeping car companies.
 Senator Dill sponsored the new act since he thought Pullman porters and maids should be black.
 A jurisdictional dispute between the Order of Sleeping Car Conductors and the Brotherhood of Sleeping Car Porters had to be first settled in the American Federation of Labor, but the effect was to quadruple membership in the Brotherhood.
 Black workers could now join the union without fear of losing their jobs.

 Dill ran for governor in 1940 but was narrowly defeated by Republican Arthur B. Langlie.
 His last attempt at elective office was for the open seat in Congress from Spokane's fifth district in 1942, but was easily defeated by Walt Horan, the first Republican to win that district in twenty years.
 Horan had lost to Charles Leavy by eleven points in the previous race in 1940.

 Dill then served as a member of the Columbia Basin Commission from 1945 to 1948, and as a special assistant to the U.S. Attorney General from 1946 to 1953.
 In between all of these jobs, he usually practiced law.
-He died in 1978 in Spokane at the age of 93, the last living U.S. senator elected before the Great Depression.
+He died in 1978 in Spokane at the age of 93, the last living U.S. senator elected before the Great Depression and the last living senator to serve during the presidencies of Warren G. Harding, Calvin Coolidge and Herbert Hoover.